 Typical problems are:

 Heel spur (small overgrowth of bone on bottom of heel) – This normally creates sharp hot searing pain on weight bearing especially during excessive heel contact.
 Sometimes you can actually feel a hard object in the centre of your heel (not dissimilar to the princess and the pea).
 Treatment is orthotics, careful choice of footwear, minimise barefoot activity and spur removal surgery when it is really bad.
 Request an X ray of your heel from your GP to rule this condition out.
+Heel spurs are easy to find and identify in clinic and also easy to offload with adaptation to your existing insoles from your sports shoes.

 Inflamed fat pad – fat pad syndrome is akin to deeply bruising your heel after jumping and landing hard on your heel.
 Often it is impossible to weight bear on you heel at all.
 Treatment is rest, taping and sometimes orthotics to support the fat pad and reduce the stress on it.
 This condition typically self resolves with proper rest but the above treatments make it resolve more quickly.